MaartenSlebos/MaartenSlebos/README.md

 ## Projects
 ### <ins>SubmitBio</ins>
-[SubmitBio](https://submit.bio) is a link-in-bio platform for curators to monetize their playlists.
+<a href="https://submit.bio" target="_blank">SubmitBio</a> is a link-in-bio platform for curators to monetize their playlists.

 ### <ins>CuratorTools</ins>
 [CuratorTools](https://curator.tools) is playlist management platform making it easy for curators to grow and manage their playlists.